Morgan Stanley Raises Synovus Financial (NYSE:SNV) Price Target to $58.00

-Synovus Financial (NYSE:SNV) had its price objective raised by Morgan Stanley from $56.00 to $58.00 in a research note released on Thursday morning, Price Targets.com reports.
+Synovus Financial (NYSE:SNV) had its price objective hoisted by Morgan Stanley from $56.00 to $58.00 in a research report released on Wednesday, Benzinga reports.
 Morgan Stanley currently has an overweight rating on the bank’s stock.

-A number of other equities research analysts have also weighed in on the stock.
-Piper Sandler lifted their target price on shares of Synovus Financial from $37.00 to $40.00 and gave the company an overweight rating in a research note on Friday, January 8th.
-Jefferies Financial Group raised shares of Synovus Financial from a hold rating to a buy rating and lifted their target price for the company from $24.00 to $40.00 in a research note on Thursday, January 7th.
-Seaport Global Securities began coverage on shares of Synovus Financial in a research note on Tuesday, March 30th.
-They set a buy rating and a $53.00 target price on the stock.
-Zacks Investment Research lowered shares of Synovus Financial from a buy rating to a hold rating and set a $49.00 target price on the stock. in a research note on Monday, April 5th.
-Finally, Truist lifted their price target on shares of Synovus Financial from $45.00 to $52.00 in a research report on Monday, March 8th.
-Two research analysts have rated the stock with a hold rating and eight have issued a buy rating to the stock.
-The stock currently has a consensus rating of Buy and an average price target of $41.41.
+SNV has been the subject of a number of other reports.
+Zacks Investment Research upgraded Synovus Financial from a hold rating to a strong-buy rating and set a $54.00 price target for the company in a research note on Monday, May 3rd.
+Jefferies Financial Group raised Synovus Financial from a hold rating to a buy rating and raised their price objective for the company from $24.00 to $40.00 in a research report on Thursday, January 7th.
+Seaport Global Securities started coverage on Synovus Financial in a research report on Tuesday, March 30th.
+They issued a buy rating and a $53.00 price objective for the company.
+Truist raised their price objective on Synovus Financial from $45.00 to $52.00 in a research report on Monday, March 8th.
+Finally, Piper Sandler raised their price objective on Synovus Financial from $37.00 to $40.00 and gave the company an overweight rating in a research report on Friday, January 8th.
+One research analyst has rated the stock with a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company.
+The company has a consensus rating of Buy and a consensus price target of $43.45.

-The company also recently announced a quarterly dividend, which was paid on Thursday, April 1st.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, April 1st.
 Shareholders of record on Thursday, March 18th were issued a $0.33 dividend.
-The ex-dividend date of this dividend was Wednesday, March 17th.
-This represents a $1.32 annualized dividend and a yield of 2.82%.
-Synovus Financial’s dividend payout ratio (DPR) is presently 33.85%.
+The ex-dividend date was Wednesday, March 17th.
+This represents a $1.32 annualized dividend and a yield of 2.67%.
+Synovus Financial’s dividend payout ratio is presently 33.85%.

-In other news, Director John L. Stallworth bought 1,920 shares of the firm’s stock in a transaction on Thursday, April 29th.
-The stock was acquired at an average cost of $47.21 per share, with a total value of $90,643.20.
-1.10% of the stock is currently owned by insiders.
+In related news, Director John L. Stallworth acquired 1,920 shares of the company’s stock in a transaction on Thursday, April 29th.
+The stock was purchased at an average cost of $47.21 per share, with a total value of $90,643.20.
+1.10% of the stock is owned by insiders.

 Synovus Financial Company Profile